-Defendant: Talon Ferrous
+Defendant: Talon Ferrous Mineracao Ltda.

 Claim: Plaintiff alleges the termination of an assignment of mineral rights agreement executed by the parties was invalid and is asking the court to confirm this assertion.
-The plaintiff claims that such agreement is still valid and all installments owing by Talon Ferrous under the agreement should be paid by Talon Ferrous.
-Talon
+The plaintiff claims that such agreement is still valid and all installments owing to the plaintiff by Talon Ferrous under the agreement should be paid by Talon

-Ferrous is contesting this claim.
+Ferrous.
+Talon Ferrous is contesting this claim.

-Amount of Claim: R\$1,111,380 (approximately C\$400,000)
+Amount of Claim: R\$1,111,380 (approximately C\$475,000)